h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 The Message-Authenticator attribute ({{RFC3579, Section 3.2}}) MUST NOT be sent over a RADIUS/1.1 connection.
 That attribute is not used or needed in RADIUS/1.1.

 If the Message-Authenticator attribute is received over a RADIUS/1.1 connection, the attribute MUST be silently discarded, or treated as an "invalid attribute", as defined in {{RFC6929, Section 2.8}}.
-That is, the Message-Authenticator attribute is no longer used to sign packets for the RADIUS/1.1 transport.
+That is, the Message-Authenticator attribute is no longer used to authenticate packets for the RADIUS/1.1 transport.
 Its existence (or not) in this transport is meaningless.

 A system which receives a Message-Authenticator attribute in a packet MUST treat it as an "invalid attribute" as defined in {{RFC6929, Section 2.8}}.
 That is, the packet can still be processed, even if the Message-Authenticator attribute is ignored.